suryavamsi1563/working_chat_bot/data/data.md

 - show me pending report
 - reports on hold
 - drafts
-- ready for approval
 - show the outstanding reports
 - show the drafts
-- show the pending approvals
 - show me all the drafts
 - show all pending reports
 - pending reports